-For business owners, measuring statistical significance is crucial, especially in the world of marketing.
-It helps marketers make informed decisions by providing them with data that is reliable, repeatable, and accurate.
+For business owners, measuring statistical significance in marketing is crucial.
+It helps marketers make decisions by using reliable, accurate data.

-In this article, we will explore what statistical significance is, why it matters, and how marketers can use it to improve their marketing efforts.
-We will cover the steps required to set up a valid test, how to measure the statistical significance of the results (click the link to jump to the calculator), and discuss why it’s important.
-And, we will touch on the wonky bits but don’t worry, we will highlight why something is important, and we won’t get too far into the weeds.
+This article will explore statistical significance in marketing, why it matters, and how marketers can measure statistical significance to improve their marketing efforts.
+We will cover the steps required to set up a valid A/B split test, how to measure the statistical significance of the results (click the link to jump to the calculator), and discuss why it’s important.
+And we will touch on the wonky bits, but don’t worry, while we’ll highlight why something is important, we won’t get too far into the weeds.

 What is Statistical Significance?